 They provide a nice contrast between the slight tartness of the fruit and the creamy sweetness of the chocolate.

-Chocolate Fondue Recipe
+Easy Chocolate Fondue

-- 4 oz dark chocolate, 70% cacao, chopped
+- 4 oz Lindt dark chocolate at least 70% cacao, chopped (12 squares)